 CRICOS code: 093322A

-This course is delivered over 52 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility south of Brisbane.
-This includes six weeks holidays.
+This course is delivered over 70 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility.
+This includes eight (8) weeks holidays.

 |Weeks||Hours per week||Total hours|